 It is important to remember that joining a union is not compulsory.
-You cannot be forced to join as it is against the law to force an employee to join a union.
-The Australian Council of Trade Unions is the peak national union body.
+You cannot be forced to join as it is against the law to The Australian Council of Trade Unions is the peak national union body.
 You can find out more information about unions online through the ACTU's website at www.actu.org.au